For Faculty & Staff:

 High Exceptions need to be resolved in order for the time to be paid.
 Example: invalid punch order or incomplete punch.

-Medium/Low Exceptions can either be resolved, or allowed by clicking the “allow” button at the bottom of the timesheet.
-Example: Long Shift.
+Medium/Low Exceptions can either be resolved, or allowed by clicking the “allow” button on the Manage Exceptions page in the Team Time Tile.

 Managers will need to review and manage exceptions for their biweekly employees.